yurtemre7/dart_lol/README.md

-# dart_lol the one good league of legends plugin for flutter
+# dart_lol, the one good league of legends plugin for flutter

 A German package production :D im 17 btw!!!